otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 14.299999999999999
 ```

-It is a small difference (only `0.000000000000001`), but it is nontheless wrong.
+It is a small difference (only `0.000000000000001`), but it is still wrong.
 To make matters worse, this error can be compounded.

 ```java
     public static void main(String[] args) {